kardolus/rust-buildpack/README.md

 A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Rust based apps.

-### Buildpack User Documentation
+### Shimmed Buildpack

-Official buildpack documentation can be found at [go buildpack docs](http://docs.cloudfoundry.org/buildpacks/go/index.html).
+Note that this buildpack is a shim that lets you use the [Rust Cloud Native Buildpack](https://github.com/kardolus/rust-cnb) in Cloud Foundry.

 ### Building the Buildpack